 The phrase "habitual drunkard" has an old-fashioned sound to it, for good reason.
 It comes from an old section of the Immigration and Nationality Act (I.N.A.) saying that no one can be found to have good moral character who "during the period for which good moral character is required to be established, is or was a habitual drunkard."
 (See I.N.A. § 101(f).)

-That is usually taken to mean someone who is an alcoholic, or drinks to excess in ways that get the person into trouble; for example, by being arrested on such grounds as public drunkenness, disorderly conduct due to alcohol abuse, or driving while under the influence (DUI or DWI).
+That is usually taken to mean someone who is an alcoholic, or drinks to excess in ways that get them into trouble; for example, by being arrested for public drunkenness, disorderly conduct due to alcohol abuse, or driving while under the influence (DUI or DWI).
 In fact, such arrests on a person's record are a common way in which USCIS finds out about the alcohol problem.

-A social drinker who has not become addicted to alcohol and does not drink to the point of getting into trouble with the law is not likely to be considered a "habitual drunkard" by USCIS, and thus should not be barred from U.S. citizenship on good moral character grounds.
+A social drinker who is not addicted to alcohol and does not drink to the point of getting into trouble with the law is not likely to be considered a "habitual drunkard" by USCIS, and thus should not be barred from U.S. citizenship on good moral character grounds.

 If you don't meet the criteria for applying after three years, then your required statutory period is likely five years, and you should probably wait another year before applying for citizenship.
 That way, you will have been sober for five years, the entire period that USCIS takes a close look at.